alexmpaschal/baguetteboy.com/README.md

-# Baguetteboy.com
+# Baguette Boy Website
 Personal website for Alex Paschal, which can be found [here](https://baguetteboy.com/).
+This website features a contact page and a blog.